vg11072001/Machine-Learning/ml notes/Papers/Readme.md

 # Research Odyssey: Papers, Insights, and Architectures

-This directory contains various research papers and notes related to machine learning, deep learning, Trannsformer and any about tools to better understanding.
+This directory contains various research papers and notes related to machine learning, deep learning, Transformer and any about tools to better understanding.
 Below is an overview of the contents:

 ### Time Series Forecasting and Language Models
 1. **Context is Key: A Benchmark for Forecasting with Essential Textual Information**